nomomon/nomomon.github.io/src/posts/2022-09-02-what-does-mathematics-say-about-working-at-a-delivery-company.md

 $$E(t) = \frac{4}{3} \cdot 4000 / 6 = 889 \text{~sec} = 14 \text{~min}$$

-To deliver one order!
+to deliver one order!
 Therefore, on average a person can deliver 4 orders per hour.
+This is not accounting for the paths being not straight lines, the time to walk to the customer and incidents that might happen.

 In other words, the rates above the minimum hourly rate are hardly reachable.